South Korea foreign minister says to meet Japan counterpart on Thursday - Up News Info

 A historic feud over Japan’s 1910-1945 occupation of Korea including over “comfort women,” Japan’s euphemism for mostly Korean women forced to work in its wartime brothels, has long soured bilateral ties between the two important U.S. allies.

-The dispute in recent years has brought tit-for-tat export curbs and threatened security cooperation between the neighbors despite the shared threat they face from North Korea.
+The dispute in recent years has brought tit-for-tat export curbs and threatened security cooperation between the neighbors despite the shared threat they face from North Korea, also known as the DPRK.

+A senior U.S. State Department official said regular meetings had taken place over the past six months involving the U.S. diplomats and counterparts from South Korea and Japan to improve ties.

+“It was quite warm and quite allied this evening, particularly as we tried to work through and think about what we’re seeing from the DPRK, especially with the recent launches etc.,” the U.S. official said, briefing reporters on condition of anonymity after Wednesday’s trilateral meeting.

 Chung said Seoul believed the issues could be resolved through dialog.